 When you need to take time off work for pregnancy and childbirth, at least some of your leave will likely be unpaid, depending on the following:

 Do you get paid on FMLA in Hawaii?
-No, federal FMLA pregnancy and parental leave is unpaid in every state, but you can ask to use your accrued paid leave (like sick days, vacation, or PTO) to get paid during your time off.
+No. Federal FMLA pregnancy and parental leave is unpaid in every state, but you can ask your employer to use your accrued paid time off (like sick days, vacation, or PTO) to get paid during your leave.
 And your employer might require you to use this accrued pay when you take medical or family leave.